luci/luci-go/lucicfg/doc/README.md

 (see [luci.console_view(...)](#luci.console_view)).

-Can optionally be configured with a reference to a [Monorail] project to use for filing bugs via custom feedback links on build pages.
+Can optionally be configured with a reference to a [Monorail] project to use for filing bugs via custom bug links on build pages.
 The format of a new bug is defined via `bug_summary` and `bug_description` fields which are interpreted as Golang [text templates].
 They can either be given directly as strings, or loaded from external files via [io.read_file(...)](#io.read_file).